-Heads of Service are responsible for reviewing operations, performance and use of assets within their service areas on an ongoing basis to ensure their continuing effectiveness
+- Heads of Service are responsible for reviewing operations, performance and use of assets within their service areas on an ongoing basis to ensure their continuing effectiveness - The Performance Scrutiny Panel has responsibility for reviewing the Council's services through tools such as benchmarking in order to ensure that outcomes are being achieved efficiently and effectively - The Council has a People Strategy which is designed to ensure its workforce is developed qualifications and mindset, to operate efficiently and effectively and achieve intended outcomes within the specified periods.
+The Council must ensure that it has both the capacity to fulfil its own mandate and to make certain that there are policies in place to guarantee that its management ha the operational capacity for the organisation as a whole.
+Because both individuals and the environment in which the Council operates will change over time, there will be a continuous need to develop our capacity as well as the skills and experience of individual staff members.
+Leadership in local government is strengthened by participation of people with many different types of backgrounds, reflecting the structure and diversity of communities.

-- The Council's Scrutiny Committees have responsibility for reviewing the Council's services through tools such as benchmarking in order to ensure that outcomes are being achieved efficiently and effectively - The Council has a People Strategy which is designed to ensure its workforce is developed and maintained to face the current and future needs of the Council
+and maintained to face the current and future needs of the Council.